cerner/fhir.cerner.com/content/soarian/r4/clinical/medications/medicationrequest.md

 ## Search

-Search for MedicationRequest resources that meet the specified query parameters
+Search for MedicationRequest resources that meet the specified query parameters.

     GET /MedicationRequest?:parameters